praneethpatibandla/student-webdev-labs/reflection.md

 ### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

 The exercises were great and covered the topic well.
-A few more practice problems would make it even better for learning.

 ### Grid